How to integrate the Web Playable with your website-level login

 POST /allocate-game-user

-to get a Pley Game User ID from the game backend by providing the Scope User ID (i.e. your user system user ID)- Create a new Pley Game User if it's a guest who hasn't played on web before.
+to let Pley know which Pley Game User ID to load for the session.- Create a new Pley Game User if it's a guest who hasn't played on web before.
+(API Reference)

 Terminology